 Ensuring the Region’s Water Resources and Ecosystems Resiliency Now and in the Future

-The South Florida Water Management District is strongly committed to addressing the impacts of climate change, including rising sea levels, changing rainfall and flood patterns, and as such, has named its first District Resiliency Officer, Carolina Maran, Ph.D., P.E.
+The South Florida Water Management District is strongly committed to addressing the impacts of climate change, including rising sea levels, changing rainfall and flood patterns, and as such, has named its first Chief of District Resiliency, Carolina Maran, Ph.D., P.E.
 The current resiliency efforts focus on assessing how sea level rise and extreme events, including flood and drought events, happen under current and future climate conditions, and how they affect water resources management.
 The District is also making significant infrastructure adaptation investments that are needed to successfully implement its mission of safeguarding and restoring South Florida’s water resources and ecosystems, protecting communities from flooding, and ensuring an adequate water supply for all of South Florida’s needs.
 Working to ensure the region’s water resources and ecosystems resiliency, now and in the future, is part of everything the District does.

 - Resiliency and Flood Protection